threadi/nested-ordered-lists-block-editor/readme.txt

 * Fixed loading of JSON translations for block editor

 = 1.1.2 =
+* Added check for WCS on build of each release
 * Compatibility set for WordPress 6.5.3
+* Compatibility with WordPress Coding Standards 3.1
 * Updated dependencies